 In fact, you can probably count the number of game shows that have stood the test of time on one hand (Jeopardy, Wheel of Fortune, The Price is Right, maybe Family Feud, and ... ?).

 Idol is nowhere near the ratings powerhouse or buzz-worthy spectacle it once was, and though The Voice has remained relatively consistent, interest will wane.
 NBC can't expect Cee-Lo Greene to sit there in his red pajamas forever (all right, maybe it can), and as we've learned with Idol's revolving door of hosts, replacing them isn't as easy as you might think.

 Viewer fatigue is a real phenomenon.
 When we see too much of something, we get sick of it, especially if the knock-offs are of lesser quality than the original.
-In 2009, Avatar made $2.8 kajillion, because an immersive 3D experience was fresh at the time.
-But 3D movie sales plummeted in 2013, now that we're all over being forced to see (and pay $16 for) every sub-standard action flick that comes out (I exclude Gravity, which aimed to take that next step and succeeded).
+In 2009, Avatar made $2.

 The Sopranos was a massive commercial hit, so we got Ray Donovan and we all couldn't care less.
 Comic book adaptations have been huge these days, so let's make sure we get every established superhero a feature film: Green Hornet, Green Lantern and (gulp) Ant-Man?
 Everyone who's anyone loves The Lego Movie, so surely the K'Nex epic film can't be far behind.

 Every great idea in entertainment gets re-purposed into 50 mediocre-to-good ideas that render that original great one almost obsolete.
 You can't recreate magic in a bottle -- you need to get a different bottle and try to create a new potion from scratch.